 Many of the most interesting and important structures in the county are protected by their inclusion on the Record of Protected Structures (RPS) in both the Longford County Development Plan 2009-2015 and the Longford Town Development Plan 2009-2015.
 By protecting and conserving our built heritage, we pass on the best of our past to future generations, traditional crafts and skills are maintained and we help reduce our carbon footprint.

-Click here for the Ardagh Architectural Conservation Area map.
+Click here for a map of the RPS in Longford Town including the Battery Road Architectural Conservation Area (ACA)

 Treoir an Taifead ar Dhéanmhais Chosanta/ A Guide to Protected Structures